SivakamiKrish/Sql-Queries-project/README.md

 group by city, extract(year from payment_date)
 order by extract(year from payment_date) desc

+Aggregate the total amount by city and year, with the years sorted in descending order.

 -- find the film title that are less than 3 in stock using having select f.film_id,f.title,count(inventory_id) from film f